Last updated: October 2, 2022

 The walking track to Missingham’s Lookouts is a bit longer (3.8 km) and slightly more challenging, but still very doable.

-The panoramic views of Kangaroo Valley and the spectacular Carrington Falls Gorge make this bush walk very much worth the extra effort.
+The panoramic views of Kangaroo Valley and the spectacular Carrington Falls Gorge make this bush walk worth the extra effort.